Correlations drive the attosecond response of strongly-correlated insulators

 \section{Few-femtosecond screening dynamics}

 Going back to the experimental results with the $U$ renormalization in mind, we can directly interpret the data to measure the temporal change in the Hubbard parameter, $\Delta U(t)$.
 As illustrated in Figure \ref{fig4}a,b, $\Delta U(t)$ brings the upper (resp. lower) Hubbard band down (resp. up) in energy by $\Delta U(t)/2$.
-Therefore, the energy of the $\text{Ni}_{3p} \rightarrow \text{UHB}$ transition, which is the probe step of the experiment, will be reduced by $\Delta U(t)/2$.
+Therefore, the energy of the $\text{Ni}\,{3p} \rightarrow \text{UHB}$ transition, which is the probe step of the experiment, will be reduced by $\Delta U(t)/2$.
 The aforementioned redshift thus corresponds to half the change in $U$.
-Figure \ref{fig4}c presents the experimentally obtained $\Delta U(t)$, using a least-square fit at each time delay to get the shift value, and compares it with the one calculated from our TDDFT+U. The agreement in their final magnitude is excellent, confirming again the accuracy of the simulation.
+Figure \ref{fig4}c presents the experimentally obtained $\Delta U(t)$, using a least-square fit at each time delay to get the shift value, and compares it with the one calculated from our TDDFT+U. The agreement in their final magnitude (\qty{-100}{\milli\electronvolt}) is excellent, confirming again the accuracy of the simulation.
 The discrepancy, as seen before in Figure \ref{fig3}, lies in an underestimated response time of the system.
 Experimentally, this response time is comprised of the instrument response function and of the intrinsic property of the material.
-The instrument response function was cross-checked using both the transient reflectivity of MgO (see Fig.~\ref{fig2}a) and the transient absorption of helium, a common reference system in attosecond spectroscopy \cite{Ott2014}.
+The instrumental time resolution is cross-checked using both the transient reflectivity of MgO and the transient absorption of helium, a common reference system in attosecond spectroscopy \cite{Ott2014}.